 Find out how to begin the rollover process with Guideline.

 ¹ Simple IRAs cannot be rolled over to a Traditional IRA, Roth IRA, or 401(k) (pre-tax) unless at least 2 years have passed since the first contribution was made to the Simple IRA.
-Starting in 2024, the 2-year requirement will be waived for SIMPLE IRA plans that transition to a Safe Harbor 401(k) plan provided the SIMPLE IRA balance is rolled into the replacement Safe Harbor 401(k).
+Starting in 2024, the 2-year requirement will be waived for SIMPLE IRA plans that terminate mid-year and transition to a Safe Harbor 401(k) plan provided the SIMPLE IRA balance is rolled into a 401(k) or 403(b) plan that meets certain requirements.